aryagowda11/Educational-chatbot-MLOps/README.md

   Lecture videos, transcripts, and user interaction logs are stored in secure cloud buckets (e.g., on GCP), ensuring high availability and redundancy.

 - **Model Registry:**
-  Models, along with their versions and performance metrics, are tracked using tools like MLflow.
+  Models, along with their versions and performance metrics, are tracked using Langfuse.
 This registry facilitates seamless rollbacks and model updates based on new data and feedback.

 ---